Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 5. Short window of being awake before bedtime

 Maybe your child has been taking a long time to fall asleep, sometimes hours, yet still wakes up crying at the same time in the morning.
-Or perhaps she’ll eventually fall asleep, but only after a huge bedtime tantrum.
+Or she eventually falls asleep, but only after a huge bedtime tantrum.

 If you find that she’s having a hard time falling asleep, it might be because she simply isn’t tired enough.
-She might be sleeping too long for her naps to make up for the lack of sleep the night before.
+For instance, she might be sleeping too long for her naps to make up for the lack of sleep the night before.
 Except those long naps only make her less tired to sleep come bedtime, and the cycle continues.

-What to do: Wake her up from her second nap to give her enough time to be awake before the bedtime routines.
+What to do: Wake her up from her second nap to give her enough time to be awake before the bedtime routine starts.
 Or if needed, see if she’s ready to drop those second afternoon naps and take one long midday nap.
-Keep in mind that most toddlers don’t transition to one nap until they’re 14-18 months old.
+Keep in mind that most toddlers don’t transition to one nap until they’re about 14-18 months old.

 6. Uncomfortable sleeping environment